sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 );
 ```

-We will also add new microcopy key _BookingDatesForm.cleaningFeeLabel_
+We will also add a new microcopy key _BookingDatesForm.cleaningFeeLabel_
-to the **_en.json_** file where we can use **_fee_** variable to show
+to the **_en.json_** file, and we can use the **_fee_** variable to show
 the price.

 ```js
   "BookingDatesForm.cleaningFeeLabel": "Cleaning fee: {fee}",
 ```

-Because there might be listing's without cleaning fee, we want to show
+Because there might be listings without a cleaning fee, we want to show
 the checkbox only when needed.
 This is why we will create the
 **cleaningFeeMaybe** component which is rendered only if the listing has
-the cleaning fee saved to the public data.
+a cleaning fee saved in its public data.

 ```jsx
 const cleaningFeeMaybe = cleaningFee ? (